 Powers and Abilities

-The Phoenix Force is a virtually omnipotent entity and is described as one of the most powerful forces in the universe.
+The Phoenix Force is described as one of the most powerful forces in the universe.

 It can wield its energy in a variety of different ways including: